Self-bound droplets in quasi-two-dimensional dipolar condensates: Results

-We now explore the radial size of the droplet.
-Compared to the coherent fraction and the peak density, the distribution of the radial size $\sigma $, as shown Fig.~\ref{width}(a), exhibits rich features, similar to those in the binary droplets~\cite{bindrop2021}.
+We now study the properties of the radial size of the droplets.
+In Fig.~\ref{width}(a), we present the distribution of the radial size $\sigma$ on the $\varepsilon_{\rm dd}$-$N$ plane, which, unlike Figs.~\ref{phase} and \ref{profile}(a), clearly exhibits features also shown in the binary droplets~\cite{bindrop2022}.
 To reveal more details, we plot, in Fig.~\ref{width}(b), the atom number dependence of the radial size under a fixed $\varepsilon_{\rm dd}$.
-As shown by the solid line, the $\sigma $-$N$ curve is indeed of W shape, resembling that in the quasi-2D binary droplets.
+As shown by the solid line, the $\sigma $-$N$ curve is of W shape, resembling that in the quasi-2D binary droplets.

-Following Ref.~\cite{bindrop2021}, we explore the $\sigma $-$N$ curve using simple variational analysis.
+Following Ref.~\cite{bindrop2022}, the origin of the W-shaped $\sigma$-$N$ can be qualitatively understood as follows.
 Given the radial size $\sigma$ of the droplet, the total energy per atom, $\epsilon= E/N$, can be expressed as